 Wavefront is a high-performance streaming analytics platform that helps you monitor and optimize your environment.
-The service is unique because it can scale to very high data ingestion rates and query loads.
-That means you can collect data from more and more services, and can still look at details about earlier data collected by Wavefront.
+Wavefront is unique because it can scale to very high data ingestion rates and query loads.
+That means you can collect data from many services and sources across your entire application stack, and can still look at details for earlier data collected by Wavefront.

 Wavefront has these main components: